UCBoulder/canvas-userscripts/README.md

 # canvas-userscripts
 > Various userscripts to enhance functionality in the Canvas Learning Management System.

-## Available Userscripts

-### custom_columns.js

-Adds buttons to the Canvas gradebook allowing you to create or delete custom gradebook columns.

 ## Installation

 Start by installing a userscript manager such as [Tampermonkey](https://www.tampermonkey.net/).